ikawrakow/ik_llama.cpp/examples/main/README.md

 ### XTC Sampling (Exclude Top Choices)

 The function of this sampler is conrolled by `--xtc-probability` and `--xtc-threshold`. `--xtc-probability` takes values between
-0 and 0.5 (<0 or >0.5 turns this sampler off) and defines the probability for randomly invoking the sampler. `--xtc-threshold` defines the token probability threshold.
+0 and 1 (<=0 turns this sampler off) and defines the probability for randomly invoking the sampler. `--xtc-threshold` defines the token probability threshold.
 Tokens with probability greater than this threshold will be excluded from the sampling.
+The sampler is turned off for `threshold > 0.5`.

 -   --xtc-probability p: xtc probability (default: 0.0 => disabled)
 -   --xtc-threshold t  : xtc threshold   (default: 1.0 => disabled)